TMayerHub/PeriodicDrivenLindbladSolver/ReadMe.md

 ---

-### 5. `Fit wrapper`

-**Purpose:**
-Automates fitting of Lindblad operator parameters to a target hybridization function.

-**Key functionality:**
-- Calls the existing AMEA fitting routines.
-- Enables integration of fitted Lindblad operators into the full solver workflow.

-**Inputs:**
-- Target hybridization function and parameters of the hybridization function as well as number of bath sites

-**Outputs:**
-- Parameters necessary to initialize the Lindblad Solver

 ### Analytic Solver (Optional)

 This repository also includes the calculation of analytic solutions for special cases, useful for **benchmarking or validating** the Lindblad solver.
 This includes the non-interacting non-driven case,